 In clinic you will meet a nurse trained in urodynamic testing, and possibly a doctor, who will explain what they are going to do during the procedure.

-The procedure takes approximately 30 - 45 minutes and does not require any fasting.
+The procedure takes approximately 30 to 45 minutes and does not require any fasting.
 No anaesthetic is required, but we will use local anaesthetic gel to numb the opening of your urethra.
 You will be asked to remove your lower clothing for the duration of the test but a disposable sheet will be given to you to wrap around the lower half of your body.
 Staff will ensure your dignity is maintained at all times.

-Following this we will ask you to lie on a couch.
-We will clean the area of the urethra and apply local anaesthetic gel to the opening.
+You will be asked to pass urine into a special toilet that is connected to a computer, which measures how efficiently your bladder is able to empty.
+We will then ask you to lie on a couch, and will clean the area of the urethra and apply local anaesthetic gel to the opening.
 A small plastic catheter (tube) will then be inserted into your bladder, along with another fine catheter, so it can be filled with sterile water.
-Another fine soft catheter will also be inserted into the back passage (the rectum) or into the vagina.
+Another fine, soft catheter will also be inserted into your back passage (the rectum) or into your vagina.
 These special catheters will record the pressures measured inside your bladder and your abdomen.
 The catheters are attached to a monitor that enables us to see how your bladder works.

 Your bladder will then be filled with sterile water via the catheter in your urethra.
 During the procedure, you will be asked questions about the sensations you experience in your bladder.
-You will also be asked to do some exercises which might trigger the problem you are experiencing, (e.g. coughing, straining, standing up or listening to the sound of running water, dipping your hands in cold water).
-You will also be asked to tell the nurse / doctor when you first think you might like to empty your bladder, and again when your bladder feels full.
+You will also be asked to do some exercises which might trigger the problem you are experiencing, (eg coughing, straining, standing up or listening to the sound of running water, dipping your hands in cold water).
+You will also be asked to tell the nurse/doctor when you first think you might like to empty your bladder, and again when your bladder feels full.
 Do not worry if you leak during the test.
 This is not urine, but the sterile water we filled your bladder with.
 In addition, this would help us to understand more about your bladder problems.

 Finally, the catheter that was used to fill your bladder with water will be removed and you will be asked to empty your bladder into the special toilet, with the two other fine catheters still in place.
 The catheters will then be removed and the procedure is complete.
 We will then ensure your bladder empties completely by performing a bladder scan.